 When the sequences are complete, only one of Section 5.16.4, 5.16.5, and 5.16.6 should remain.
 The other two sections should be deleted along with these flag notes.

-Not Used
+[DELETE]Not Used

 This section was deleted in Addendum s.
 To avoid section numbering changes, an empty section was inserted.